AdrianWeishaeupl/AutoFLpy/README.rst

 		* Additional arduino data (if supplied).
 * Sample data files included.
 This will be **created when the code is run for the first time**.
 * Full choice of file paths for the data and outputs can be specified using the input file.

+** For this feature to work, both geopandas and contextily need to be installed on the local machine.
+This needs to be done by the user due to difficulty installing these on various operating systems.
+A short help guide is attached in the instalation instructions.

 Credits